avo-hq/docs.avohq.io/docs/3.0/tabs.md

 ## Tabs on Show view

 Tabs have more than an aesthetic function.
 They have a performance function too.
-On the `Show` page, if you have a lot of `has_many` type of fields or tools, they won't load right away, making it a bit more lightweight for your Rails app.
+On the <Show /> page, if you have a lot of `has_many` type of fields or tools, they won't load right away, making it a bit more lightweight for your Rails app.
 Instead, they will lazy-load only when they are displayed.

 ## Tabs on Edit view

-All visibility rules still apply on' Edit', meaning that `has_*` fields will be hidden by default.
+All visibility rules still apply on <Edit />, meaning that `has_*` fields will be hidden by default.
 However, you can enable them by adding `show_on: :edit`.
 All other fields will be loaded and hidden on page load.
 This way, when you submit a form, if you have validation rules in place requiring a field that's in a hidden tab, it will be present on the page on submit-time.

 <!-- The panel has a few parts available -->